 Palak paneer recipe step-by-step at home with step-by-step pictures– Best North Indian restaurant-style palak paneer is very popular among Indian people.
+What is this palak paneer dish?
 Palak paneer is a north Indian style delicious creamy spinach curry cooked with cottage cheese and a few simple Indian spices.
-Paratha, roti, naan, or even rice is the best accompaniment to this recipe.
+Paratha, roti, naan, or even rice is the best accompaniment to this dish.

 About this recipe